Amgen US Biosimilars Policy Positions

 - Patient, physician, pharmacist, and payer confidence in biosimilars requires scientifically appropriate regulatory standards

-- Meaningful savings and long-term stability are derived from a marketplace that encourages head‑to‑head competition—with originator products and between biosimilar products
+- Meaningful savings and long-term stability can accrue from a marketplace that encourages head‑to‑head competition—with originator products and between biosimilar products

-- The success of biosimilars will be promoted by scientifically accurate educational outreach
+- Biosimilars will be promoted by scientifically accurate educational outreach

 - A foundation of intellectual property is a vital component of a successful marketplace